 It is essential to set up a regular time to complete homework assignments.
 This can be tricky for many families having after-school extracurricular activities, but it can be done.
 The first step is determining which time works best for your child.
 Does your child focus better right after school, or does your child need to unwind?
 Does your child prefer to complete assignments right after dinner or before bed?
 Some children are very early risers and choose to complete tasks in the morning.
 Once you figure out the best time, then make a schedule.
 It is OK if one of two days a week, it’s impossible to stick to school due to activities such as sports, karate, and dance.
 Write on a calendar what time homework time is.
 Keep the calendar somewhere where it is visible to the child.
 Try to keep the schedule the same every week.
 If 6 PM is excellent on Monday, Wednesdays and 7 PM works best for Tuesdays and Thursdays.
 That is OK; just time to keep it the same every week so it becomes a routine.

 2. Keep Track of Assignments and Reading Logs

 Most children need help staying organized.
-If your child’s teacher hands out a homework packet on Mondays to be completed and handed in on Friday make sure you designate a special folder or location for that packet.
-Make sure that when your child completes their assignment it is placed back in that folder or designated location.
+If your child’s teacher hands out a homework packet on Monday to be completed and handed in on Friday, make sure you designate a particular folder or location for that packet.
+Make sure that when your child completes their assignment, it is placed back in that folder or selected location.

-If your child’s teacher gives out daily assignments.
-Make sure that when your child is finished with thier assignment they place it back in their homework folder and back in their backpack.
+Suppose your child’s teacher gives out daily assignments.
+Make sure that when your child is finished with their assignment, they place it back in their homework folder and backpack.